-1. Supplier Code of Conduct.
-Suppliers and their subcontractors must comply with the Supplier's Code of Conduct which includes compliance with the Modern Slavery Act 2015, a prompt payment commitment and ethical behaviour.
+1. Suppliers and their subcontractors must comply with OS's Supplier's Code of Conduct which includes compliance with the Modern Slavery Act 2015, a prompt payment commitment and ethical behaviour (Supplier Code of Conduct (ordnancesurvey.co.uk)).

-DUE DILIGENCE PROCESSES
+RISK MANAGEMENT AND DUE DILIGENCE PROCESSES

-As part of our initiative to identify and mitigate risk, we:
+As part of our risk management approach, we: